 DeVol was previously director of economic planning at CSX, where he was responsible for U.S. macroeconomic and industry analysis.
 He was also an economist at Chase Econometrics and an economic analyst at Union Pacific.

-He is also an appointee to the California State Controller's Council of Economic Advisors.
-He is the past president of the Los Angeles NABE chapter.
+He is an appointee to California Treasurer John Chiang's Counsel of Economic Advisors.
+He was an appointee to the California State Controller's Council of Economic Advisors.
+He is the past president of the Los Angeles chapter of the National Association for Business Economics.

 DeVol earned his master's degree in economics at Ohio University.